lechmere/Project-1/README.md

   }, interval)
 }
 ```
 When the hazardous objects collide with the frog or the frog enters the river water, the roadGameOVer/riverGameOver function is called.
-These functions remove a life, 30 points, play a sound effect and replace the frog in its starting position.
-When all the lives have been used the restart function is also called, prompting a modal to popup announcing game over and the game's variables are all reset.
+These functions remove a life, 30 points, play a sound effect (either a squash or sink sound) and replace the frog in its starting position.
+When all the lives have been used the restart function is also called, prompting a modal (ModalOver) to popup announcing game over and the game's variables are all reset.
+The modal can be closed by clicking off the screen or the cross.

 Then I added to the turtle's movement function, and created a combination of new functions that initiated random turtles to spontaneously sink and become hazards.